devpunks/snuggsi/bin/README.md

   > _[Binstubs are just scripts that can be executed directly: `bin/test` as opposed to `sh bin/test`](https://github.com/devpunks/snuggsi/pull/175#issuecomment-405039811)_ - [@brandondees](https://github.com/brandondees)

-  Imperative convenience scripts Used primarily to automate declarative actions.
+  Imperative convenience scripts Used conjunctively to automate declarative actions.
-  Could potentially be used on "User Land" applications.
+  Could potentially be used on "User Land" applications in the near future.

-  ⚠️ For internal use only _(for the time being)_
+  **⚠️ For internal use only** _(for the time being)_

   _The following script will clone repository and install developer dependencies_